(Pulseless Disease; Occlusive Thromboaortopathy; Aortic Arch Syndrome; Takayasu's Arteritis)

 For 20% of people, the disorder occurs once and does not return.
 For the rest, the disorder goes away and returns or is chronic and progressively worsens.
 Even when symptoms and laboratory test abnormalities suggest the disorder is not active, new symptoms occur or an abnormality is seen during imaging studies.
 The prognosis is poorer for people whose disorder is progressively worsening and who have complications (such as high blood pressure, heart failure, or aneurysms).

 Corticosteroids (such as prednisone) are usually used.
 They effectively reduce inflammation in most people.
 Sometimes another drug that suppresses the immune system (immunosuppressant), such as azathioprine, cyclophosphamide, mycophenolate mofetil, or methotrexate, is also used.
-Tumor necrosis factor inhibitors, such as infliximab and etanercept, may also be effective.
-However, drugs cannot control symptoms in about one fourth of people.
+Tumor necrosis factor inhibitors, such as infliximab, may also be effective.
+Tocilizumab, another drug that decreases inflammation, may help some people.
+However, drugs may not completely control symptoms in about one fourth of people.

 How long drugs should be given has not been determined.
 The dose of the corticosteroid is gradually reduced, and the drug is eventually stopped because these drugs, especially when used for a long time, can have serious side effects.
 When drugs are stopped, symptoms return in about one half of people, so the drugs may need to be restarted.